Hot & Wet

 Hot & Wet is the fourth studio album by American R&B group 112.
 It was released by Bad Boy Records and Def Soul on December 9, 2003 in the United States.
-The album followed the successful Part III album, with the club tracks "Na Na Na Na" and "Hot & Wet" which was produced by Stevie J. It was also their first album not exclusively associated with Bad Boy, signaling the groups' eventual departure from the label in 2004.
+Their first album not exclusively associated with Bad Boy, signaling the groups' eventual departure from the label in 2004, Hot & Wet followed the band's 2001 album Part III.
+At the 2005 Soul Train Music Awards, the album was nomintated for Best R&B/Soul Album – Group, Band or Duo but lost to Destiny's Child's Destiny Fulfilled (2004).

 Background

-In 2002 the group members, having matured both personally and professionally, came to the realization that a split with the Bad Boy label was necessary due to the lack of interest.
+In 2002, the group members, having matured both personally and professionally, came to the realization that a split with the Bad Boy label was necessary due to the lack of interest.
 In search of greater creative control, 112 left Bad Boy Records in February 2002 and signed with Def Jam in July on their Def Soul-imprint, insisting that the breakup was amicable.
 They reiterated this "no-hard-feelings" attitude by going to Daddy's House to record a debut album for Def Jam.
-Disagreements remained over ownership rights to the 112 catalog of songs, and this album - the Def Jam debut disc was waylaid as a result, while negotiations ensued between Lyor Cohen of Def Jam and Bad Boy owner Combs.
+Disagreements remained over ownership rights to the 112 catalog of songs, and this album – the Def Jam debut disc was waylaid as a result, while negotiations ensued between Lyor Cohen of Def Jam and Bad Boy owner Combs.
 With both sides ultimately in agreement, Hot & Wet would eventually appear in November 2003.